 - Grossly understating the value of your claim

 - Failing to explain your rights as a policy holder

 - Changing the terms of your policy agreement without your knowledge or consent

 It’s normal for there to be some back-and-forth negotiations between you and an insurance adjuster.
 You and the adjuster may disagree on the value of your claim and you may not be offered what you think you deserve.
 These disputes alone do not necessarily constitute bad faith.

 However, there is common misconception that insurance companies have a right to low-ball claims.
 They do not have the right to pay less than the value of a claim.
-If you believe your claim is being unjustly denied and grossly reduced, contact our office to speak with an experienced bad faith attorney.
+If you believe your claim is being unjustly denied and grossly reduced, contact our office.

 First-party bad faith occurs when your insurance company fails to settle your claim in a reasonable amount of time or for a reasonable amount of money.
 This includes a variety of behaviors we have discussed above, such as unreasonably denying a claim, prolonging payment, proposing an unreasonably low settlement amount, and more.